Lead Designer Systems Thinking

 Deliberate constraint

 Users could mark as read or delete — nothing else.
-Every other control we considered created expectations the backend couldn't fulfill, and a control that doesn't work erodes trust faster than no control at all.
+Every other control we considered created expectations the backend couldn’t fulfill.
+A control that doesn’t work erodes trust faster than no control at all.

 Full Case Study